scoulomb/github-page-helm-deployer/README.md

      It is a project page.

 Note repo `xxxx.github.io` is limited to 1 per orga/username.
+A user can be part/own of several organisations.
 We can also do actually a la project access for 1a and 2a:
 - `helm-registry.github.io/helm-registry.github.io`
 - `scoulomb.github.io/scoulomb.github.io`

+A user repo has the same behavior as orga repo when it comes to github page.

 As explained in [githb page and DNS](appendice-github-page-and-dns.md#what-about-registrycoulombelsite), I recomend option 1a, for better DNS definition.

+#### Operations

 In this repo we will perform a git init by adding at least a readme or html index.
 Note adding empty ready can be performed via the UI (create file) or at repo creation time.